BrockStech/UFBL/constitution.md

 ## Playoffs
 * Top 2 teams from each division make the playoffs
+* The #1 seed selects their first round matchup
 * 2 Weeks Per Playoff Matchup

 ## Draft & Keepers
 * Draft Order - (5th – 10th, 4th, 3rd, 2nd, 1st, 11th, 12th)
-* Keepers: 2 - TBD
+* Keepers: 2
   * 1 Batter (Drafted in the 8th round or later)
   * 1 Pitcher (Drafted in the 8th round or later)

 ## Other
 * Draft pick trades – Can’t trade draft picks.
-* Standings tie breaker - H2H record
+* Standings tie breaker - H2H record > Full season ROTO

 ### Collusion is prohibited!
 *All rules from the previous year are valid, unless stated otherwise in this contract.
 By joining this fantasy baseball league, you are agreeing to these terms and conditions*